 It is a super feature-rich treadmill from a very reputable fitness machine designed with a lifetime frame warranty.

-You’ll love the easy to connect to apps, which will make the exercising fun.
+You’ll love the easy-to-connect-to-apps feature, which will make exercising interesting and fun.

 If you want to run on different terrains, you can!
 I particularly love this feature.